alessia-orlando/muon-DIS-MonteCarlo/README.md

 # muon-DIS-MonteCarlo

 In this project, we will analyse the data from the MonteCarlo simulation of muons Deep Inelastic Scattering (DIS) in the SND@LHC detector.
 These kind of events represent one of the main backgrounds in the search of neutrinos arising from the decay of particles produced in the proton-proton collisions at LHC.
 In particular, we will focus on the events in the SciFi system of the detector, which consists of five scintillating fibre stations.
+Each station consists of two planes oriented in the x and y directions, thus providing spatial information in the two coordinates.
 The stations are alternated with Emulsion Cloud Chambers walls, and together they represent the tracking system of the detector.
 For the analysis of the simulated data, sndsw will be used (https://github.com/SND-LHC/sndsw).

 <img width="699" height="394" alt="layout" src="https://github.com/user-attachments/assets/00667ad3-056f-4600-807f-31729420a492" />